kevin-btc/ai-git/README.md

-# AI Git
+# Git AI

-AI Git Commit is a tool that helps generate commit messages using AI.
+Git AI is a tool that helps generate commit messages using AI.
 It simplifies the commit process by automatically generating a short, descriptive commit message based on your code changes.

 ## Features